tomudding/2IOA0-DBL-HTI-Webtech/readme.md

 # 2IOA0 DBL HTI + Webtech

-The website can be access through [https://graphion.uddi.ng](https://graphion.uddi.ng).
+The website can be accessed through [https://graphion.uddi.ng](https://graphion.uddi.ng).

 ## REQUIREMENTS
 Minimal requirements as described in VisProjectDescription.pdf and the kickoff slides.